 Hampers make an ideal gift any time of the year – regardless of whether you’re searching for a gift for a family member, a friend, a colleague or a loved one.
 With so many options to choose from, there is a hamper to suit all!

-Today, specialised hampers are becoming more and more popular, and in particular, hampers containing fine whiskies.
-These make the perfect present for the whisky connoisseur and are sure to tickle the taste buds.
-Here we’ve listed a few of our favourite whisky and it’s accompaniments that you may wish to include in a hamper.
+Today, specialized hampers are becoming more and more popular, and in particular, hampers containing fine whiskeys.
+These make the perfect present for the whiskey connoisseur and are sure to tickle the taste buds.
+Here we’ve listed a few of our favorite whiskey and it’s accompaniments that you may wish to include in a hamper.

 Top 10 Ingredients for Whisky Hamper

 1. Malt Whisky

 If you’re under the impression all whiskeys taste the same, you are very wrong.
 They differ through the origin, their ingredients, their aroma, maturity, and their production.
 Malt Whisky is described by many a connoisseur as one of the best whiskeys money can buy – so is a great option for those who know their stuff.
 It’s usually found in Scotland and is created using malted barley distilled in pot stills, before being left to mature in oak barrels.

 2. Blended Whisky

 It is created using a mixture of whiskeys – these often include both malt and grain variants of different type and origin.

 These whiskeys are a popular option for those who enjoy different flavors and tones.
 One point to remember when choosing a blended whisky for your hamper is the ratios of grain and malt.
 The higher the amount of malt whisky, the better!